-Tools and searching: If you are looking for a particular keyword or subject in an eBook use the search box labeled "Search within Book..." located to the right of the book information and content.
+Tools and searching:

+If you are looking for a particular keyword or subject in an eBook use the search box labeled "Search within Book..." located to the right of the book information and content.
 You can also find and download citation information, email an eBook link and find information on sharing an eBook in the blue Tools ribbon located between the eBook Contents and Information section.
 To utilize the save tool, you will need to create your own Brill account.

+Downloading

+The entire book can be downloaded as a PDF by clicking the Download PDF button as illustrated in the Viewing section above.

+Printing

-Downloading The entire book can be downloaded as a PDF by clicking the Download PDF button as illustrated in the Viewing section above.
-Printing You can print the PDF of an eBook by first downloading the PDF then clicking the printer icon in your Adobe Reader or pressing Ctrl-P. Highlighting and annotating This can be done using comments on your saved PDFs in the Adobe Reader.
+You can print the PDF of an eBook by first downloading the PDF then clicking the printer icon in your Adobe Reader or pressing Ctrl-P.

+Highlighting and annotating

+This can be done using comments on your saved PDFs in the Adobe Reader.

 Online Help

 Help and FAQ (https://brill.com/page/faq)

 Additional Assistance

 Contact Ryan Douthat (804) 278-4217 or rdouthat@upsem.edu

-E. HathiTrust eBooks
+F. HathiTrust eBooks

-Overview and Access: The HathiTrust (pronounced 'hah-tee') is a partnership of libraries and research institutions that have come together to build and share a digital repository of print works.
+Overview and Access:

+The HathiTrust (pronounced 'hah-tee') is a partnership of libraries and research institutions that have come together to build and share a digital repository of print works.
 Begun in 2008, the goal of the partnership is to build a comprehensive archive of published literature from around the world.
 The HathiTrust has pursued this goal chiefly by digitizing materials like books and journals from major Library collections and other partners, such as Google, the Internet Archive, and Microsoft.
-Currently, eighty academic libraries and other major research institutions are members of HathiTrust HathiTrust eBooks may be viewed in any web browser and may be accessed by more than one user at a time.
+Currently, eighty academic libraries and other major research institutions are members of HathiTrust.

+HathiTrust eBooks may be viewed in any web browser and may be accessed by more than one user at a time.
 Members of HathiTrust partner institutions can download public domain works in their entirety as well as works made available in under Creative Commons licenses.
 Union Presbyterian Seminary users are guest users and can download one page at a time of all public domain works or an entire work that doesn't have download restrictions (e.g., works digitized by Internet Archive and other organizations, works that have been opened with a Creative Commons license).
 There is significant overlap of volumes in HathiTrust and Google Book Search, and if a work is "full view" in HathiTrust, it is possible that the work can be downloaded from Google Book Search.
-Tools: The HathiTrust eBook platform provides several tools for the reader, including search options located in the top toolbar, full screen and magnification options on the right and available download options on the left.